MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgDriveItem.md

----
+﻿---
 external help file: Microsoft.Graph.Files-help.xml Module Name: Microsoft.Graph.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.files/update-mgdriveitem
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Update-MgDriveItem

 ## SYNOPSIS
 To move a DriveItem to a new parent item, your app requests to update the parentReference of the DriveItem to move.
-This is a special case of the Update method.Your app can combine moving an item to a new container and updating other properties of the item into a single request.
+This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
 Items cannot be moved between Drives using this request.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Update-MgBetaDriveItem?view=graph-powershell-beta)

 ## SYNTAX